How to implement exception handling in SQL Server - Try… Catch

 ORDER BY severity

-Now let us again run the procedure, which we have written in the first function above.
+Now let's run the statement again, which we have written in the first function above.
 However, we will add and remove couples lines to understand it better.

 BEGIN TRY